philippgitpush/vrc-obs-world-overlay/README.md

 > [!NOTE]
 > The VRChat OBS World Overlay is still under development, and this repository is intended for public testing.
 Build instructions for developers may change at any time.
-If you encounter any issues, feel free to reach out for help by either [opening a GitHub issue](https://github.com/philippgitpush/vrc-obs-world-overlay/issues) or contacting me on Discord: @philippuccino
+If you encounter any issues, feel free to reach out for help by either [opening a GitHub issue](https://github.com/philippgitpush/vrc-obs-world-overlay/issues) or contacting me on Discord: @philippharos

 # VRChat OBS World Overlay